ahmadr9279/github-tutorial/README.md

 ---
 ## Workflow & Commands
-In this section it will be explained to you which commands that should be constantly used.
+In this section it will be explained to you which commands should be constantly used.

 `git status`
-You use `git status` in order to check if your project is initialized and is ready to be made changes on.
+You use `git status` in order to check if your project is staged.
 You use this by typing `git status`.

 `git add`
 Once you have written text and you want to stage the changes, you would use the command `git add`.
-In order to use git add you would type `git add _file name you made changes to_`.
+In order to use git add you would type `git add file-name-you-made-changes-to`.

 `git commit`
 After you are done making all changes to your files/directories, you should take a "snapshot" of them.
 What this means is that when you do git commit, you can later view all your changes you have just recently made.
 While viewing those modifications, you will also see a message with them with which you have created.
 When you use git commit, you also add a meassage in the present tense describing what you did.
 To use `git commit`, do: `git commit -m "insert message here"`.